RIA03B/CustomerManager/README.md

 ### Weekly Meeting

-Meeting at 6:00 pm  on Microsoft Teams.
+Meeting at 6:00 pm on Sunday night on Microsoft Teams.